digirati-co-uk/digital-preservation-docs/rfcs/001-what-is-stored-in-fedora.md

 A related question is derivatives like OCR or human-generated transcription - these might only be generated after the object is preserved, but still be worth preserving - putting back into the object, enriching the object.

+_This interpretation of meeting the format migration requirement needs to be discussed._

 #### The system must record preservation actions (and outcomes) in the associated metadata

 This parallel structure of derivatives needs to be transparently comprehensible to anyone making sense of the preserved content in the future.